KeyeZhang/HTTP-Simple-Client-and-Server/README.md

 done with Makefile

+First autograder test gives a 75/100 score

 ## TO-DO:

-Find reason for not passing the testcase: "failed to get a medium size file from the server"
+Find reason for not passing the testcase - failed to get a medium size file from the server, -25%